 Bruce brings excellent carpentry skills and attention to detail to his job maintaining the grounds.
 You will see Bruce’s unique and beautiful wood trim fixtures in various places around the lodge.
 Bruce is also an artist, avid reader, and has a wealth of historical knowledge.

--Jason Stock: DOPO
+-Jason Stock: DOPO, Maintenance Engineer

 Jason found his way to Camp back in the fall of 2008 and has since then made it his home.
 He can be found working on everything from electrical issues to the Camp’s wireless Internet.
 He is a vinyl record collector and enjoys learning about new sources for alternative energy and living sustainably.
 Don’t hesitate to ask him for help when it comes to any maintenance issues, he is very knowledgeable in many areas.

-–Jason Ring: DOPO
+–Jason Ring: DOPO, Maintenance

-Jason moved to the mountains of Lake Tahoe from Iowa in the summer of 2008.
+Jason, you can call him Jay, moved to the mountains of Lake Tahoe from Iowa in the summer of 2008.
 He enjoys the views of Fallen Leaf Lake every morning from his cabin.
 He can be seen all around Camp either painting or doing a number of other beautification projects.

-Jonny Dacus: Night Watch
+– Jonny Dacus: Night Watch